Shamsud Din Jabbar: Everything we know about suspected New Orleans terrorist

-Shamsud Din Jabbar: Everything we know about suspected terrorist involved in New Orleans mass killing
+Shamsud Din Jabbar: Everything we know about suspected terrorist involved in New Orleans mass attack

-The suspected attacker had an ISIS flag in his truck, according to reports
+The suspected attacker was an Army veteran who had an ISIS flag in his truck, authorities said

-A New Year’s celebration in New Orleans was interrupted when a terrorist slammed into a crowd of revelers, killing 10 and injuring dozens more.
+A New Year’s celebration in New Orleans was interrupted when a terrorist slammed into a crowd of revelers, killing at least 15 people and injuring dozens more.

-The attack occurred around 3:15 a.m. on Bourbon Street when a suspect rammed into a crowd, killing 10, New Orleans police said at a Wednesday morning press conference.
-More than 30 others were injured in the attack and have been transported to local hospitals to receive treatment.
+The attack occurred around 3:15 a.m. on Bourbon Street when a suspect rammed into a crowd.
+More than 30 others were injured in the attack and have been transported to hospitals.
+Police warn the death toll could change as more information is received.

-The FBI is now investigating the incident “as an act of terrorism.”

-The suspect has been identified as 42-year-old Shamsud Din Jabbar and he had an ISIS flag in his car, according to reports.
+The FBI is investigating the incident “as an act of terrorism” and say it was carried out by 42-year-old Shamsud Din Jabbar.
+Authorities say he had an ISIS flag on his truck as he plowed into the crowd, according to reports.
+Details about his life and background are starting to be revealed as investigators search for information about what led to the attack.

 Here’s everything we know about the tragedy.